 The Second Draft Freshwater Pearl Mussel Sub-Basin Plan does not list the Balyhooley WWTP as being a risk to Freshwater Pearl Mussels in the Blackwater River, despite the proximity of the plant to a known population at Ballyhooley Bridge.

-Describe any likely direct, indirect or secondary impacts of the project will take place in the vicinity of the WWTPs.
+Describe any likely direct, indirect or secondary impacts of the project

 All impacts relate to the influence of the contents of the respective effluents entering the receiving waters.
 No construction, land-take etc.